farshadvalaei/Script-Sorting-for-AE/README.md

 ### Resetting the License:
 If you need to reset the license to enter a new one, use the "Reset License" button in the script interface.

+### Downloading Future Updates:
+- All future updates of the **License & Tools** script will be available for download on our official website.
 ### Future Licensing:
 Please note that the license key is currently free, but this may change in the future.
 Stay updated by visiting [https://farshadmind.in/](https://farshadmind.in/).